 - Stress, especially sudden life stresses like a financial strain or family problems

-- Environmental cues, such as being in a situation where others are using drugs and alcohol or visiting a neighborhood where you used to use.
+- Environmental cues, such as being in a situation where others are using drugs and alcohol or visiting a neighborhood where you used to use

 - Social networks and spending time with friends who use drugs and alcohol regularly

 At BrightView, we know that many people do not feel comfortable with the idea of support groups or group therapy, but incorporating this into your treatment plan is very important and can be highly effective.
-When you are able to communicate with peers who are going through similar circumstances, you begin to build a network of support.
+When you are able to communicate with peer recovery supporters who are going through similar circumstances, you begin to build a network of support.
 This type of network and behavior therapy helps you face the challenges involved with remaining sober and drug-free amid your life circumstances and triggers.
 You build life skills to deal with those situations.